adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/classes.md

 In the previous programming level, you learned that when classes derive from other classes, you can override the implementation of a **base class** method in the **derived class**.
 To be able to override a method in any OOP language, the base class method must be declared as **virtual** and the derived class must include a method with the same identifier and signature.

-In Java, all methods are declared as virtual.
+In Java, all methods are `virtual`.
 To override a base class method, you simply declare a method in the derived class with the same identifier and signature.

-In C#, not all methods are virtual.
+In C#, methods are not `virtual` by default.
 Also, you must specify when a method is overriding versus just creating another method with the same name and signature.

-You will see in a later topic how to declare a method as virtual.
+You will see in a later topic how to declare a method as `virtual`.
 {: .alert .alert-future-lesson}

 The following example will override the `ToString()` implementation inherited from the `System.Object` class.